 Lance, I accept your apology.
 The way you inspire me far outweighs anything you may have done.
 You'll always be my hero.

 This message was contributed by Anthony McLean on Jan 25th, 2013.

 I will always support you and I don't care what anyone says!!
 Do not apologize to anyone!
 I wanted to help myself sleep last night so I took some melatonin!!!
 Then this morning when I wanted to wake up real nice and quick I had a wonderful cup of coffee!!!
 This is a tough time for you and I will continue to pray and support you no matter what!
 And I log onto Livestrong frequently and regularly and will pray that it continue to be up and running.
 May God bless you

-This one comes from margarita on Jan 25th, 2013.
+This message was contributed by margarita on Jan 25th, 2013.

 You were competing in cycling with only one goal: ' to be the best'.
 As you were well placed to be aware that all champions and semi -champions of all times have been using 'doping', you also wanted 'to be the best' in that part of the sport.
 Who can blame you for that ?